enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/concepts/email-editor.md

 It's possible to create custom controls, please follow our [guide of custom email controls](../develop/email-control.md) for more details.

 ## Merge Fields
-It's easy to insert dynamic content into the messages, use the "Field's"-dropdown in the text editor to get a list of avalible fields.
+It's easy to insert dynamic content into the messages, use the "Field's"-dropdown in the text editor to get a list of available fields.
 These might differ depending on if you're sending a Campaign or Transactional Email and also depending on what type of [Merge Field Providers](../develop/merge-field-providers.md) that are activated.

 To use a Merge Field inside the email just put it's placeholder inside double brackets, ie: `{{email}}` or `{{firstname}}`.

 ### Fallbacks
-It's also possible to provide a fallback if the mergefield is not found, `{{age:"No age"}}` in this case the text "No age" will be written if the merge field `age` is not found.
+It's also possible to provide a fallback if the merge field is not found, `{{age:"No age"}}` in this case the text "No age" will be written if the merge field `age` is not found.

 ## Fonts
-The list of fonts is populated with the most common standard fonts and a list of webfoots from Google.
-Not all email client's support webfonts so it's recommended to use any of the standard fonts.
+The list of fonts is populated with the most common standard fonts and a list of web fonts from Google.
+Not all email client's support web fonts so it's recommended to use any of the standard fonts.

 ### Adding fonts
 It's possible to manipulate the list of fonts that we show.